 - Private Room $60,000 COP

-Where should I Visit on the coast?
+Where should I visit on Colombia's Pacific Coast?

 - Bahia Solano – Major town up the coast that serves as major area of activity.
 Adjacent to Ultria National Park.